 - The 5th payment must pay the taxes in full.

 - Any balance remaining after the February deadline will accrue interest.

 - Any balance remaining March 31st of the following tax year will be sent to Chancery Court, in accordance with State Law.

 For those who have purchased property during the tax year:

-The listed owner as of January 1st of the current tax year is whose name the taxes will be listed in for the entire tax year.
+The listed property owner as of January 1st of the current tax year is whose name the taxes will be listed in for the entire tax year.

 Taxes are typically prorated at closing.